sam33872/DSA/README.md

 # DSA
-Data Structures and Algorithms assessment writing code for an adjacency list structure and breadth-first traversal methods
+Data Structures and Algorithms assessment producing code for an adjacency list structure and breadth-first traversal methods